SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 # Lab
 1. Apply deadtime correction to both rate and unceartainty in the rate
-2. Subtract (background, correct deadtime, propergate error)
+2. Subtract (background, *no need to correct deadtime here*, propergate error)
-3.
+3. Divide measured rates by th